 - In certain circumstances, the wishes of the child or children.

-For a court to find this situation exists, it must first look to four factors established by the courts.
-The factors are (1) whether the biological or adoptive parent(s) consented to, and fostered, the third party’s formation and establishment of a parent-like relationship with the child; (2) whether the third party and the child lived together in the same household; (3) whether the third party assumed obligations of parenthood by taking significant responsibility for the child’s care, education and development, including contributing towards the child’s support, without expectation of financial compensation; and (4) whether the third party has been in a parental role for a length of time sufficient to have established with the child a bonded, dependent relationship parental in nature.
+For a court to find this situation exists, it must first look at four factors established by the courts.
+The factors are (1) whether the biological or adoptive parent(s) consented to, and fostered, the third-party’s formation and establishment of a parent-like relationship with the child; (2) whether the third-party and the child lived together in the same household; (3) whether the third-party assumed obligations of parenthood by taking significant responsibility for the child’s care, education, and development, including contributing towards the child’s support, without expectation of financial compensation; and (4) whether the third party has been in a parental role for a length of time sufficient to have established with the child a bonded, dependent relationship parental in nature.